arcusmaximus/CSystemTools/README.md

 * Arc08.dat: unknown content
 * Arc09.dat: unknown index

-.csa scenario files extracted from Arc01.dat/Arc04.dat can be translated using [VNTranslationTools](https://github.com/arcusmaximus/VNTranslationTools).
+.a0 scenario files extracted from Arc01.dat/Arc04.dat can be translated using [VNTranslationTools](https://github.com/arcusmaximus/VNTranslationTools).

 Images will be automatically converted to and from PNG.